Example Image

 The significant phrase for our purposes is “regulate . . . importation.”
 Section 1701(b) provides that the President may use his authority

-only . . . to deal with an usual and extraordinary threat with respect to which a national emergency has been declared . . . and may not be exercised for any other purpose.
+only . . . to deal with an unusual and extraordinary threat with respect to which a national emergency has been declared . . . and may not be exercised for any other purpose.

 As the court noted, the original statute permitted Congress to void a President’s proclamation of emergency by a simple resolution passed by both houses.
 Because a Supreme Court decision invalidated that procedure, however, Congress now may override such a presidential emergency proclamation only by passing a measure subject to presidential veto.